Wayfinder (2021 yacht): Functions

 The main function of the yacht is to furnish, maintain, support, or assist the owner's main yacht.
 In fact, apart from the crew, Wayfinder has built-in space for 14 passenger employees, who are part of the primary yacht's technical team.
 The boat features ample warehouse space that can be repurposed for multiple uses.
 In late 2021, it was reported that Wayfinder may have carried a 30-member security detail.

 Like any other modern vessel, it has an internal garbage dump, so that solid waste is deposited in harbour.
 Additionally, it features the laundry, pantries, workshops and spare parts warehouses.

 Ownership

 Some sources attribute ownership to Bill Gates.
 Nonetheless, other sources report Gates has denied such ownership.
 During construction it was impossible to reveal the owner, due to strict contract "shielded confidentiality"; however, it was revealed that it was one of the top ranked in wealth according to Forbes magazine's list.

+Gates was said to have put Wayfinder up for sale in 2024.